coala/coala/docs/Users/Tutorials/Development_Setup.rst

 =======================

-The following are some useful notes for setting up an environment to work on coala.
+The following are some useful notes for setting up an environment to work on *coala*.

 Virtualenv
 ----------

-We highly recommend installing coala in a virtualenv for development.
-This will allow you to have a contained environment in which to modify coala, separate from any other installation of coala that you may not want to break.
+We highly recommend installing *coala* in a virtualenv for development.
+This will allow you to have a contained environment in which to modify *coala*, separate from any other installation of *coala* that you may not want to break.
 For more information about virtualenvs, please refer to the :ref:`virtualenv setup <venv-setup>` section for information on setting one up.

 Repositories
 ------------

-If you are interested in contributing to coala, we recommend that you read our :ref:`newcomers' guide <newcomer-guide>` to familiarize yourself with our workflow, and perhaps with github itself.
+If you are interested in contributing to *coala*, we recommend that you read our :ref:`newcomers' guide <newcomer-guide>` to familiarize yourself with our workflow, and perhaps with github itself.

 You will most likely need to work only in the ``coala`` or ``coala-bears`` repository.
-The former is the core of coala, and the latter contains the set of standard bears.
+The former is the core of *coala*, and the latter contains the set of standard bears.
 You can fork and clone the repositories from:

 https://github.com/coala-analyzer/coala